 Since its implementation in 2015, OSHA’s Hazard Communication Standard has made OSHA-compliant hazard pictograms part of the visual landscape in U.S. workplaces.
-But are you sure your employees know what all the symbols mean?
+But are you sure your employees know what all the signal words or symbols mean?

-As OSHA Brief 3636 explains, the pictograms are “quick visual notations to alert the user, providing immediate recognition of the hazards.”
+As OSHA Brief 3636 explains, HazCom pictograms are “quick visual notations to alert the user, providing immediate recognition of the hazard information.”

 “Pictograms are graphic symbols used to communicate specific information about the hazards of a chemical.
-On hazardous chemicals being shipped or transported from a manufacturer, importer or distributor, the required pictograms consist of a red square frame set at a point with a black hazard symbol on a white background, sufficiently wide to be clearly visible.
-A square red frame set at a point without a hazard symbol is not a pictogram and is not permitted on the label.”
+On hazardous chemicals being shipped or transported from a manufacturer, importer or distributor, the required hazard communication standard pictograms consist of a red square frame set at a point with a black hazard symbol on a white background, sufficiently wide to be clearly visible.
+A square red frame set at a point without a hazard symbol is not a pictogram and is not permitted as a chemical label.”

 Download HazCom Signage from HSI